Old Index Annuities Can Still Grow

 This is just a little something that may help those who have one of the biggest index annuity objections.
 Many don’t like the fact that interest rates, meaning cap and participation rates in contracts can change from year to year.
 Never mind the economics that explain option pricing, popular thought suggests that insurance companies are just out to line the company’s pockets with your money.

 Based on market timing the owner locked in a nice gain.
-In spite of the fact that the insurance company could have adjusted rates over time, excellent potential still existed so long as you know how to use the components.
+Even though the insurance company could have adjusted rates over time, excellent potential still existed so long as you know how to use the components.

 At each anniversary, the owner can change the weight of each allocation to pursue a more conservative or risky strategy.
 Remember, risk doesn’t mean you can lose money.
 Rather, it means greater upside potential with the risk of only getting 0%.